botify-hq/developers-docs/api_docs/markdowns/api/usage/list-analyses.md

 # List analyses

-Botify API can return your list of analyses of a given project.
+Botify API can return the list of analyses for a given project.

 ## Endpoint